 It does not really matter whether we figure out some polytheism that derives from modern ecology or re-purpose one of the existing or historical religions.
 We could think, for the sake of the argument, of an interpretation of Christianity that departs from Byzantine theocracy and reinforces the original meaning of koinonia (κοινωνία) as “the commons” or “the common good”, and ecclesia (εκκλησία) as “the call [to partake in the commons]”.
 Such would doubtless be combatted as heresy, which is to be expected given the original role of this religion as an instrument in the hands of emperors.

 Could a radically reinterpreted Christian creed be consistent with communitarian ends?
 In principle, we must answer affirmatively.
 How likely is it though, given the gigantist heritage and concomitant values of this religion?
 One cannot be optimistic.
-Whereas, say, ecology that assumes new forms artistic of expression and allows for creativity feels like a type of polytheism that is both plausible and possible.
+Whereas, say, ecology that assumes new forms of artistic expression and allows for creativity feels like a type of polytheism that is both plausible and possible.
 Though I must reiterate my outright political, indeed revolutionary, perspective on the matter.

 Beyond theological controversies